The Writing Process

 These prewriting techniques can be adapted to generate ideas for any topic, for any purpose, and for any audience.

-- Freewriting.
 In freewriting, simply write whatever comes to mind on a topic for 10-20 minutes, using free association.
 Then, go over your ideas looking for patterns and highlight ideas you may want to develop further.

-- Brainstorming.
 Brainstorming is similar to freewriting in that you let one thought flow into the other, but you list ideas.
 Then you choose the idea you would like to develop into writing.

-- Clustering.
 In clustering, write the subject or topic in a circle in the middle of a blank sheet of paper.
 Branching from that circle, write subtopics, or different aspects of the topic.
 Choose the “cluster” of ideas you would like to develop in writing.

-- Questioning.
 In questioning, you generate ideas by asking questions about the topic.
 Answering questions about a topic forces you to think about distinct aspects of the subject.
 It also helps you figure out what you may need to know about the topic (because you cannot answer your own questions).
 Then, go over your answers and select the portions that you would like to write about.

-- Discussing.
 In discussing, you simply talk about your topic with other people and take notes.
 Discussing with others forces you to start thinking about the topic, and you may think of things that you might not think about otherwise.
 Later, go over the ideas and decide what you want to develop in writing

 For example, you may start out by brainstorming and identifying “Topic A.” Then you can use clustering and find subtopics on “Topic A.” Next, you could discuss those ideas with others.
+As you would when using any of the other techniques, you end up generating and refining your ideas until you decide on a manageable topic that is suitable for your writing task.

 Note.
 The second portion of this video includes information about planning your writing, which you